Arts & Sciences Student Services focuses on providing Arts & Sciences students resources and guidance to:

 Advanced Placement Credits

 The decision to use AP/IB credits is up to you.
 Acceptance of these credits vary from school to school.
 Check the requirements from schools you may be interested in applying.
 You can choose to be safe and plan to take the required coursework or should you choose to use your AP, consider taking upper-level course/s to demonstrate proficiency in that particular area.
-If you are unsure, consult with the pre-health FAQ or discuss your decision with with your advising dean.
+If you are unsure, consult with the pre-health FAQ or discuss your decision with your advising dean.

 How to Find Activities